 Participants must be over 14 years of age.

-There are 3 aid stations on the course, where water/hydration drink will be provided by race volunteers.
+There are 3 aid stations on the course, where water/hydration drink will be provided by race staff and volunteers.
 Runners and riders must provide their own bottles.

 The bike starts prior to the run by 2 minutes.
 The official time is the run start time.